RITA ALLEN FOUNDATION SCHOLARS AWARD IN PAIN

 The Foundation has awarded annually two grants or more in the amount of $150,000 over three years to early-career investigators pursuing innovative research that focuses on basic science mechanisms of pain.

-Please see below for a list of recipients of the Scholars Award in Pain.
+Please see below a list of recipients of the Scholars Award in Pain.

 Eligible candidates will have completed their training and provided persuasive evidence of distinguished achievement or extraordinary promise in basic research in pain.
 Candidates should be in the early stages of their career with an appointment at the faculty level.